-When they’re used correctly, credit cards are one of the best ways to build credit.
+When they’re used correctly, credit cards are one of the best ways to positively impact credit.
 But if you have bad credit or a thin credit history, you might have trouble getting approved for a card.
 It’s a classic catch-22.

 Secured credit cards were designed for people in your scenario.
-While they have a few quirks you won’t see in traditional credit cards, they are more easily accessible and they can help you start building credit immediately.
+While they have a few quirks you won’t see in traditional credit cards, they are more easily accessible and they can help your credit.

 Here’s how secured credit cards work.